-Participating laboratories are responsible for reporting their quantitative results to the Organiser within the stipulated deadline.
+Participating laboratories are responsible for reporting their own quantitative results to the Organiser within the stipulated deadline.
 Any pesticide that was targeted by a participating laboratory should be reported as "analysed".
 Each laboratory will be able to report only one result for each analyte detected in the Test Item.
-The concentrations of the pesticides detected should be expressed in 'mg/ kg' and in some cases in 'μg/kg fat' for products of animal origin.
+The concentrations of the pesticides detected should be expressed in 'mg/ kg' unless indicated otherwise in the specific protocol.

-The Test Item is intentionally treated with pesticides whereas the Blank Item is analysed to ensure that it does not contain any of the pesticides in the Target Pesticides List at or above the specified

-MRRLs.
-Both the Test Item and Blank Item have to be analysed by the participating laboratories and any pesticide detected in them must be reported.
+The Test Item is intentionally treated with pesticides whereas the Blank Material is analysed to ensure that it does not contain any of the pesticides in the Target Pesticides List, at or above, the specified MRRLs.
+Both the Test Item and Blank Material have to be analysed by the participating laboratories and any pesticide detected in them must be reported.